 F.A.Q About Emergency Credit Line Scheme

-- What is emergency credit line guarantee scheme?
+- What is an emergency credit line guarantee scheme?

-- How to apply for emergency credit line guarantee scheme online?
+- How to apply for an emergency credit line guarantee scheme online?

-- What is the benefits of emergency credit line guarantee scheme?
+- What are the benefits of an emergency credit line guarantee scheme?

-So we shared all the derail information about emergency credit line guarantee scheme which is approved by Cabinet.
+So we shared all the detail information about the emergency credit line guarantee scheme which is approved by Cabinet.

 - 1 EMERGENCY CREDIT LINE GUARANTEE SCHEME GUIDELINES TO FOLLOW